Black hole starship: Criteria

-Black holes seem to have a sweet spot in terms of size, power and lifespan which is almost ideal.
-A black hole weighing 606,000 metric tons (6.06 × 10^{8} kg) would have a Schwarzschild radius of 0.9 attometers (0.9 × 10^{-18} m, or 9 × 10^{-19} m), a power output of 160 petawatts (160 × 10^{15} W, or 1.6 × 10^{17} W), and a 3.5-year lifespan.
+These criteria imply a black hole weighing 606,000 metric tons (6.06 × 10^{8} kg) with a Schwarzschild radius of 0.9 attometers (0.9 × 10^{-18} m, or 9 × 10^{-19} m), a power output of 160 petawatts (160 × 10^{15} W, or 1.6 × 10^{17} W), and a 3.5-year lifespan.
 With such a power output, the black hole could accelerate to 10% the speed of light in 20 days, assuming 100% conversion of energy into kinetic energy.
 Assuming only 10% conversion into kinetic energy, it would take 10 times more.

 Getting the black hole to act as a power source and engine also requires a way to convert the Hawking radiation into energy and thrust.
 One potential method involves placing the hole at the focal point of a parabolic reflector attached to the ship, creating forward thrust, if such a reflector can be built.
 A slightly easier, but less efficient method would involve simply absorbing all the gamma radiation heading towards the fore of the ship to push it onwards, and let the rest shoot out the back.
 This would, however, generate an enormous amount of heat as radiation is absorbed by the dish.

-Criticism
+Advantages

+Although beyond current technological capabilities, a black hole starship offers some advantages compared to other possible methods.
+For example, in nuclear fusion or fission, only a small proportion of the mass is converted into energy, so enormous quantities of fuel are needed.
+Another example, antimatter, is hugely energy-inefficient, and antimatter is difficult to contain.
+A black hole on the other hand is self-containing and very efficient in accepting mass which it radiates as energy.

+Black holes from light

+It has been shown that self-interaction effects of light lead to quantum dissipation effects, preventing the formation of a black hole from light alone.
+However these results have been challenged based on their assumption of adiabatic influx of radiation.